Guide to CBD

 CBD is a powerful aid for protecting your body from the stresses of training.
-Research suggests hemp extract can significantly reduce inflammation, while also alleviating anxiety, improving sleep, and reducing pain.
+Research suggests hemp extract can, while also alleviating anxiety, improving sleep, and reducing pain.
 These factors are all closely linked to musculoskeletal and mental recovery.

 Are Hemp Extracts Safe?